-This is one of the simplest of all meditations, yet one of the most powerful and rewarding.
+Guided Breathing Meditation is one of the simplest forms of meditation yet it is effective and efficient form.
 Meditation on the breath on a daily basis provides a solid foundation for all other forms of meditation.

 - Reduces anxiety